zbadkerhanian/AuthorsClient/README.md

 # 586Angular

-This is the front end repository.
+This is the front end repository hosted with the domain "https://authorsandblogs.com".

 The app is using Okta Authentication to authenticate the user and return the JWT.